Mission Beach and Pacific Beach Area Information

 About Mission Beach

 Much like Pacific Beach, Mission Beach is always hustling and bustling with activity.
 It most closely resembles East Coast beaches such as Coney Island and Atlantic City.
-It’s once circus like atmosphere has since morphed into a larger than life playground for people of all ages.
-You can expect to find all kinds of free-spirited people at Mission Beach including those sporting dread locks, many tattoos and participating in all types of activities including skateboarding, bicycle tricks, surfing and cycling.
+It’s once circus-like atmosphere has since morphed into a larger-than-life playground for people of all ages.
+You can expect to find all kinds of free-spirited people at Mission Beach including those sporting dreadlocks and many tattoos – all participating in all types of activities including skateboarding, bicycle tricks, surfing and cycling.
 But this is only one side of Mission Beach.
 On the Mission Bay side you will find the middle-age professionals out for a run, kids learning to sail at the Aquatic Center and families picnicking on the grass.

 North Mission Beach is mostly residential from Pacific Beach Drive to the Belmont roller coaster with unique apartments along the beach.
 On the main street you will find funky clothing and souvenir stores, smoothie bars and head shops.
 Many locals just enjoy the opportunity to live at the beach and be carefree.
 When you see thrift shop furniture on someone’s patio do not think of it as an eyesore but rather a beach revelers declaration of independence.